basho/basho_docs/content/riak/ts/1.3.0/using/querying.md

 ## Basic Querying

 You query data via columns.
 There are three categories of column, each with a different set of rules for valid queries.
-Query columns are based on fields in your TS table.
+Query columns are based on rows in your TS table.

 ```
 CREATE TABLE tab2(